Hone logo

 Expected Behavior:

-• Initial Load: The initial load of the application should not have any transition animations.
+• Initial Load: The initial load of the /home route should not trigger the animation.

 Examples